Skip to content

 The vision for the site is set out in the Output Specification .
 This was formed building on early community consultation and in discussions with the different stakeholders (e.g Parish Council, SVCC, District Councillors, Homes England) and tested with developers, and is set within the policy requirements of the (District) Local Plan

 Following the receipt of planning approval for the demolition and infrastructure and Listed Building Consent on 24 March 2021, demolition of all of the buildings completed in June 2022.
-This enabled the Council to offer a cleared site when it procured a Developer.
-St Modwen Homes will be firming up their more detailed development programme for the next steps in the redevelopment proposals and this will be shared in due course.
+This enabled the Council to offer a cleared site when it procured a Developer, St Modwen Homes, in July 2022 However, in January 2025, St Modwen Homes was sold to Miller Homes who decided to review the whole St Modwen Homes portfolio of projects.
+Following a decision by the Miller Homes board, St Modwen Homes has now informed the Council that it will be withdrawing from the project.

 Public funding is required to ensure the viability of the site due to the abnormally high infrastructure costs.